 While in the UK and other well-resourced countries a range of healthcare is available to mothers and their new-borns, in poor countries childbirth remains a very dangerous time for mothers and their babies.
 Mothers and babies in poor countries often do not have access to the healthcare, services or education available in the developed world.
 Often mothers in labour or suffering severe complications need to walk many miles to seek medical treatment, and when they reach a health facility, they often receive limited care due to lack of drugs, equipment or trained and supported staff.

-Researchers at the University are researching new therapies to treat some of the main causes of death during pregnancy and childbirth, including post-partum haemorrhage.
-In collaboration with WHO, we are working on testing a heat-stable drug to prevent bleeding after childbirth.
+Researchers at the University have developed new therapies to treat some of the main causes of death during pregnancy and childbirth, including post-partum haemorrhage.
+We worked on testing a heat-stable drug to prevent bleeding after childbirth.
 As it is heat-stable, it does not need to be kept refrigerated.
 This is essential in poor countries where electricity is limited and there may be little to no access to refrigeration.
 The results of the WHO Champion Trial were published in the New England Journal of Medicine in August 2018.

 Professor Coomarasamy is the founding trustee of Ammalife, a UK-registered charity with a global mission to reduce maternal death in low-income countries.
 Dr Coomarasamy set up Ammalife in 2007 to tackle the global inequalities in women’s healthcare.
 Ammalife conducts research in low-income countries to propose new solutions and ways to prevent needless deaths of mothers and babies.
 It also invests in local ‘change makers’ who are committed and trusted individuals who make significant contribution to maternal health.

-Professor Coomarasamy and Dr Lissauer are currently conducting a large clinical trial, funded by the Medical Research Council, to define the role of prophylactic antibiotics in miscarriage surgery (AIMS Trial).
+Professor Coomarasamy and Dr Lissauer conducted a large clinical trial, funded by the Medical Research Council, to define the role of prophylactic antibiotics in miscarriage surgery (AIMS Trial).
 Surgery for miscarriage management is one of the most common operations in low-resource countries, and can result in serious and sometimes fatal infection.

-The AIMS trial proposes that if antibiotics are taken prior to miscarriage surgery, the chance of infection occurring could be reduced.
+The AIMS trial proposed that if antibiotics are taken prior to miscarriage surgery, the chance of infection occurring could be reduced.
 Following the culmination of the trial, the results were published in the New England Journal of Medicine in March 2019.